Charlotte Hope Bio

 Early Life and Background

-Charlotte Hope was born in Salisbury, Wiltshire, England, and grew up in the rural New Forest area.
-She attended boarding school where she first discovered acting through a school drama class, an early exposure that shaped her decision to pursue performance professionally.
+Charlotte Hope was born in Salisbury, Wiltshire, and grew up in Lower Daggons in the New Forest area of Hampshire.
+She attended boarding school, where she first discovered acting through a school drama class, and later studied French and Spanish at the University of Oxford, where she found an agent and took early roles in theatre and commercials.

 Path to Celebrity